josephkohhh/WeatherHub/README.md

 ```

-It is important to note that you should always store any sensitive information in a server-side enviroment for security.
+It is important to note that you should always store sensitive information in a server-side environment for security.

 ## Features